lunarlab-gatech/Morphology-Informed-HGNN/README.md

 # MI-HGNN for contact estimation/classification
 This repository implements a Morphology-Inspired Heterogeneous Graph Neural Network (MI-HGNN) for estimating contact information on the feet of a quadruped robot.
 For more details, see our publication "[MI-HGNN: Morphology-Informed Heterogeneous Graph Neural Network for Legged Robot Contact Perception](https://arxiv.org/abs/2409.11146)".
+Additionally, it can be applied to a variety of robot structures and datasets!

 ![Figure 2](paper/website_images/banner_image.png)